• Skip to primary navigation

 3. Key Lime Coconut Cupcakes

-The texture is soft and moist, thanks to the combination of lime juice and coconut milk in the batter.
+The texture is soft and moist, thanks to the combination of lime juice and coconut milk in the batter-coconut milk adds both fat and moisture for tenderness.
 These cupcakes are a wonderful choice for gatherings, casual treats, or any time you want a citrusy burst with a hint of the islands.

 Why This Recipe Works